aihua/exchange-service/README.md

 ## Under the hood

-* On application startup rates are imported from ECB XML feed.
+* On application startup, the rates are imported from ECB XML feed.
 * Uses both daily and 90-day-historic XML feeds.
-* Data is stored in a in-memory database
+* Rates are stored in an in-memory database.
-* Data is update from feed every hour.
+* Rates are updated every hour.

 ## Lets go!